FIFA Men's World Ranking

 A points system is used, with points being awarded based on the results of all FIFA-recognised full international matches.
 The ranking system has been revamped on several occasions, generally responding to criticism that the preceding calculation method did not effectively reflect the relative strengths of the national teams.
 Since 16 August 2018, the ranking system has adopted the Elo rating system used in chess and Go.

 The ranking is sponsored by Coca-Cola; as such, the FIFA/Coca-Cola World Ranking name is also used.
 Coca-Cola also sponsors the women's counterpart.

-History
+Current calculation method

+In September 2017, FIFA announced they were reviewing the ranking system and would decide after the end of the 2018 FIFA World Cup qualification whether any changes would be made to improve the ranking.
+FIFA announced on 10 June 2018 that the ranking system would be updated following the 2018 World Cup finals.
+The calculation method adopted closely modelled the Elo rating system (see calculation method).
+The weighting designated for each confederation for ranking purposes was abolished.
+The new methodology does not account for home or away games and margin of the victory, as in several popular unofficial Elo-based ranking systems.